 Equal opportunities underpin the value system of the nursery.
 Therefore the curriculum must display a commitment to these ideals so that all children have access to the same facilities and opportunities.

-As a nursery we undertake to;
+As Nursery Schools we undertake to;

 Encourage everyone to value the contributions of others regardless of cultural and religious differences.

-Provide opportunities for all members of the to understand roles in society free from prejudice based on race, gender and religion.
+Provide opportunities for all members of the team to understand roles in society free from prejudice based on race, gender and religion.

 Provide the children with the opportunity to experience aspects of different cultures at first hand.